Windows Player: IL2CPP Scripting Backend

 Architecture Select the CPU to build for (only applies to Build And Run).

-Copy PDB files Enable this setting to include Microsoft program database (PDB) files in the built Windows Player.
+Copy PDB files Enable this setting to include Microsoft program database (PDB) files in the built Player.
 PDB files contain debugging information for your application, but might increase the size of your Player.
-For more information, see Windows debugging.

-Create Visual Studio Solution Enable this setting to generate Visual Studio solution files for the project such that you can build the project from Microsoft Visual Studio directly.
+Create Visual Studio Solution Enable this setting to generate Visual Studio Solution files for your Project, so you can build your final executable in Visual Studio.

 See in Glossary

-Autoconnect Profiler Enable this setting to automatically connect the Unity Profiler to your build.
+Autoconnect Profiler Automatically connect the Unity Profiler to your build.
+For more information, refer to Profiler.

-Wait for Managed Debugger Enable this setting to be prompted to attach a debugger before Unity executes any script code.
+Wait for Managed Debugger Make the Player wait for a debugger to be attached before it executes any script code.

-Compress the data in your application when you build your application.
+Compression Method Specifies the method Unity uses to compress the data in your Project when it builds the Player.
 This includes AssetsAny media or data that can be used in your game or project.
 An asset may come from a file created outside of Unity, such as a 3D Model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info

 See in Glossary